Brittany VS English Springer Spaniel

 Health and Lifespan

 The Brittany typically lives 12–14 years, while the English Springer Spaniel has a lifespan of 12–14 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Hip Dysplasia for the Brittany and Hip Dysplasia for the English Springer Spaniel.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Brittanys typically range from $800 to $1500, while English Springer Spaniels cost $800 to $1500.
-Ongoing monthly costs are approximately $133 for the Brittany and $155 for the English Springer Spaniel.
+Brittanys typically range from $800 to $1500, while English Springer Spaniels cost $800 to $1500.
+Monthly costs are approximately $130 for the Brittany and $160 for the English Springer Spaniel, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance